Table of Content

 Structure SharePoint Online to Face Migration

-Presumably, after upgrading some features of SharePoint On-Premise might not be the same in SharePoint Online but there will be alternatives for those features in SharePoint Online.
+Presumably, upgrading some new features of SharePoint On-Premises server might not be the same in SharePoint Online but there will be alternatives for those features in SharePoint Online.
 Also, SharePoint developers need to take a look and consider different Office 365 plans, each having a set of available features for the migration process.

 It is recommended to do a bit of research and pre-check to make sure the features available in SharePoint on-premises are all in-place in Office 365 and to avoid regret later.